Christmas Tree Ribbon Ideas

-- Pull your ribbons straight and then secure the top to the tree by pinning, using wire or tucking it under the topper.
-I have a star topper that fits snug on the tip of the tree so I hide the end of my ribbons under the base of the topper.
+- Pull your ribbons straight and then secure the top to the tree by pinning, using wire, or tucking it under the topper.
+I have a star topper that fits snugly on the tip of the tree so I hide the end of my ribbons under the base of the topper.

 - Starting anywhere on the tree, select two ribbons that are next to each other and cross them.
 You want to make your cross about 12 inches from the top of the tree.

-- Twist these two pieces together twice by pinching the two pieces where they intersect, and twisting it tightly and in a fashion so that the metal wraps kind snugly to hold the cross in place.
+- Twist these two pieces together twice by pinching them where they intersect, and twisting it tightly and in a fashion so that the metal wraps kind of snugly to hold the cross in place.
 Continue doing this all the way around the tree until you have every ribbon paired up with the next and they are all crossed.
-(From here on out, we will refer to the two pieces of ribbon crossing as "sections" and round of sections will be referred to as "rows.")
+(From here on, we will refer to the two pieces of ribbon crossing as "sections" and a round of sections will be referred to as "rows.")

-- Once you have criss-crossed the ribbon on the first row it will look weird.
+- Once you have crisscrossed the ribbon on the first row, it will look weird.
 Don't worry—it will all come together shortly.
 It's normal for it to look too close together at the top and too wide between the sections.
 Just make sure your sections are even around the tree.
 If not, adjust and straighten them accordingly.
-Each section will be a guide for keeping your sections straight on the each row.
+Each section will be a guide for keeping your sections straight on each row.

 - Start with a section and cross the left ribbon with the first ribbon of the section to the left, and the right ribbon with the first ribbon in the right section.

-- Criss cross the ribbons with their new mates and continue until the row is finished.
-Again, all the ribbons should be matched up on this row and there should not be any left over ribbons not criss crossed on any row.
+- Crisscross the ribbons with their new mates and continue until the row is finished.
+Again, all the ribbons should be matched up on this row and there should not be any leftover ribbons that are not crisscrossed on any row.

-- Once you have completed the second row, continue on to the next row until you make it to the bottom of the tree.
-The sections of each row should cross in between the sections of the previous row creating a webbed pattern.
+- Once you have completed the second row, continue on to the next until you make it to the bottom of the tree.
+The sections of each row should cross in between the sections of the previous row, creating a webbed pattern.

 - Try to keep the sections straight.
-The sections in the first, third and fifth road should line up evenly, while the second, fourth and sixth line up evenly, but are off-centered in the odd rows.
+The sections in the first, third, and fifth rows should line up evenly, while the second, fourth and sixth line up evenly, but are off-centered in the odd rows.

-- Once you have finished criss crossing the ribbon on your Christmas tree, go back and adjust the sections, rows, and individual ribbons so that they are evenly lined up, the ribbons are nice and straight and your tree has an overall nice and neat appearance.
+- Once you have finished crisscrossing the ribbon on your Christmas tree, go back and adjust the sections, rows, and individual ribbons so that they are evenly lined up with ribbons nice and straight so that your tree has an overall nice and neat appearance.

 Share your thoughts, tips and ideas for decorating your own tree.